heatherjzhou/PCAForQTL/README.md

 ## Citation

-To acknowledge this package or this tutorial, please cite preprint.
-For questions, please feel free to email us (contact information can be found on preprint).
+To acknowledge this package or this tutorial, please cite our preprint (2022).
+For questions, please email us at <lijy03@g.ucla.edu> or
+<heatherjzhou@ucla.edu>.

 <!-- [-@stegleBayesianFrameworkAccount2010]. -->